Heather (Haitao) Zheng

 Heather Zheng

-I was one of the MIT Technology Reivew's TR 35 (2005) for my work on Cognitive Radios; my work was featured by MIT Technology Review as one of the 10 Emerging Technologies (2006); I am a fellow of the World Technology Network.
-More details can be found from my Curriculum Vitae.
+I was selected as one of the MIT Technology Review's TR 35 (2005) for my work on Cognitive Radios; my work was featured by MIT Technology Review as one of the 10 Emerging Technologies (2006); and I am a fellow of the World Technology Network.
+I am an IEEE Fellow (class'15).
+More details can be found in my Curriculum Vitae.

 My Research